Part 2 – The Unravelling: Escape Velocity

 I began to understand what I truly deserved in life and in relationships.

 It was a slow, often painful process of finding my voice, reclaiming my autonomy, and stepping onto a path I had long avoided.
-Each step felt like a deliberate act of defiance of my previous self, a conscious choice to honour the undeniable truth that had been revealed through my grief.
+Each step felt like a deliberate act of defiance of my previous self, a conscious choice to honour what grief had made impossible to ignore.

 This awakening wasn’t just about escaping what was no longer serving me.
 It was about discovering what fueled my soul, what brought me genuine joy and meaning.
 It was about realizing that my own happiness was not a luxury, but a necessity, and that living authentically was the only way forward for me.